sdnewhop/sdwannewhope/sd-wan-security-assessment-the-first-hours.md

 1. What third-party components and libraries are used?
 How secure are these?
 Are the components using their latest versions?
 2. Run [lynis](https://github.com/CISOfy/lynis) tool on each node and assess the hardening level.
-3. Run a host-based vulnerability scanner ([vulners](https://github.com/videns/vulners-scanner), [LibScanner](https://github.com/DanBeard/LibScanner), etc.) and assess
+3. Run a host-based vulnerability scanner ([vulners](https://github.com/videns/vulners-scanner), [LibScanner](https://github.com/DanBeard/LibScanner), etc.) and assess the patch management level.

 ### Cryptography